Basith-Ahmed/MTRP-Butcher/README.md

 ## Acknowledgements
 Yahoo Finance for providing the data.<br/>
-Contributors who have participated in this project.<br/>
+Contributors who have participated in this project.

-This README is structured to provide a comprehensive overview and guide on how to set up and run the project, emphasizing clarity and ease of use.
-Adjust as necessary to fit the particulars of your project's setup and goals.